willzywiec/dissertation/README.md

 Nvidia GeForce GTX 1080 8 GB GDDR5X GPU
 Samsung 960 EVO 500 GB M.2-2280 SSD

 I've been running this rig for four years, and it's my favorite computer that I've ever built.
 I have to give a lot of props to DAN cases (https://www.dan-cases.com/).
-They make a superior product, and my temperatures were always within tolerance despite pushing this computer to the limit for days and weeks at a time.
+They make an amazing small form factor case, and my temperatures were always within tolerance despite pushing this computer to the limit for days and weeks at a time.

 ## R Packages Needed
 BiocManager